api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/tutorial/quick-deploy-gcp/README.md

 After removing an Airnode it may be necessary to wait several minutes before deploying / redeploying Airnode again to the same project.
-GCP takes several minutes to complete its behind the scenes clean-up of deleted cloud functions.
+GCP takes several minutes to complete its behind the scenes clean-up of configured resources.

 :::